Google could be preparing to reveal the Nest Wifi Pro 2

 First, 9to5Google uncovered references to a 2nd-Gen version of Google’s ‘Pro’ Nest Wifi router within the Android version of the Home app.
 Android Police then followed up this report with a reader tip that designs related to the Nest Wifi Pro 2 popped up on Google’s Material Symbols icon page.

-Early last year, an AirTag-like design related to a Bluetooth tracker appeared on the page, but Google still hasn’t officially revealed the device.
-This means we’ve seen Google products appear on the Material Symbols icon page before and not get released, so iconography tied to a potential Nest Wifi Pro 2 might mean nothing in the long run (the Bluetooth tracker has also since been removed from the page).
+Early last year, an AirTag-like design related to a Bluetooth tracker appeared on the page, but Google still hasn’t officially revealed the device (the Bluetooth tracker has since been removed from the page).
+This means we’ve seen Google products appear on the Material Symbols icon page before and not get released, so accidentally leaked iconography tied to a potential Nest Wifi Pro 2 might mean nothing in the long run.
 Android Police also mentions it uncovered the model numbers ‘GS4VD’ and ‘BRZA’ tied to the Nest Wifi Pro within the Google Home app.

-It’s unclear what exactly Google might add to the new version of its higher-end router, but we’ll likely see it get Wi-Fi 7 support and possibly a slightly revamped design (the current Nest Wifi Pro supports up to Wi-Fi 6e).
+It’s unclear what exactly Google might add to the new version of its higher-end mesh router, but we’ll likely see it get Wi-Fi 7 support and possibly a slightly revamped design (the current Nest Wifi Pro supports up to Wi-Fi 6e).
 There’s a possibility Google might not have revealed the Nest Wifi Pro 2 alongside the Pixel 8/Pixel 8 Pro earlier this year because it wanted to wait for Wi-Fi 7-enabled devices to become more common.

+I’ve been using three Nest Wifi Pro routers for several months now, and in my experience, they offer a pretty reliable mesh router system, though I need to reset them occasionally to maintain the internet speed I’m paying for.

 It’s unclear when Google might reveal the Nest Wifi Pro.